pranavraj1720/CodingBeeProject/SCRIPT.md

 Omeshwar: And My name is Omeshwar.
 We are from Podar International School, Vadodara.

-Pranav: We are thankful for this immense opportunity that we presenting our idea on this huge platform.
+Pranav: We are thankful for this immense opportunity that we got the chance to present our idea on this huge platform.

 ## Idea/Project
 Omeshwar: So, our whole project is based on healthcare.